seanballais/cmsc135/projects/proj1_chat/spec.md

 If a server had been started on port 12345 before the client was run, it should have printed output as follows:

     $ python basic_server.py 12345
-    I am a student in CS168.
+    I am a student in CMSC 135.
 This class is awesome!
     Why is Shenker so bad at drawing?